ifenghm/intro-cs/README.md

 ```
 feng@IFeng Processing %mv custom_shape intro-cs
 ```
-- or just save your work directly to the name of your github repository (it should be intro-cs).
+- you could directly save your work here without moving as well.

 2. Go (`cd`) into your git repository and type `git add <whatever files you want to add>` to add these files to github.
 ```